tekknolagi/tekknolagi.github.com/_posts/2026-02-24-toy-fuzzer.md

 ## Testing the verifier

 So does it work?
+If you run it, it'll hang for a bit and then report no issues.
+That's helpful, in a sense... it's revealing that it is unable to find a certain class of bug in the optimizer.

 Let's comment out the main load-bearing pillar of correctness in the optimizer---removing aliasing writes---and see what happens.

 We get a crash nearly instantly: